From Waste to Fuel: Improving Agriculture and Livelihoods in UgandaHB

 The carbon revenue for this project reduces the cost for the installation of the biodigester and biogas package, which include the cookstoves, the biodigester, fuel lines, and additional infrastructure.
 This makes the technology economically accessible to low-income farmers, helping to better meet demand for and expand the scale of biogas technology in this region for more families.

 Farmers participating in the project are supported by technical engagement teams in their area, thanks to our implementation partners Sistema.bio, that offer information and education, provide installation and support to operate the systems, and also help measure usage.
+Over the 10-year project period, the project is expected to avoid an average of approximately 99,000 metric tonnes of CO2-equivalent emissions per year.

 The project reduces emissions in two key ways.
 First, the systems reduce methane emissions from organic waste by capturing and burning the gas, preventing emissions that would otherwise come from the decomposition process.
 Secondly, the farmers participating in this project currently rely heavily on fuelwood to meet their energy needs.
 These systems displace those former energy sources with biogas.
 Most often used to fuel cookstoves, the biogas can also be used for other thermal processes in the home and on the farm.